bargitta/csharp-interview/README.md

 In some situations, reflection is inevitable, like remote procedure call, class browser, code analysis tool, registration service, etc.

 ## What's delegate?
-Any difference between Func, Action and Predicate ##
+Any difference among Func, Action and Predicate ##

 Delegate is like function pointer in C++, and this pointer specifies the function signature.
-Func delegate allows from 0 to 8 inputs, and one return type.
+Func, Action and Predicate are all delegates.
+Func allows from 0 to 8 input parameters, and one return type.
 If your delegate returns nothing, you'll use Action.
-Predicate delegate allows one input parameter, and bool as return type.
+Predicate has one input parameter, and bool as return type.
 You can view it as a special Func.

 ```csharp
 public delegate TResult Func<in T1, in T2, out TResult>(T1 arg1,T2 arg2)